Kyrillian/Discord-CharAIbot/doc/01-CreateDiscordBot.md

 - substitute `[CLIENT_ID]` with your actual client ID
 - Save changes

+Take note of that link!
+You will need it to invite the bot to your discord server.

 ### Bot Menu
 #### Token
 - Click `Reset Token` and follow the On-Screen instructions